polynomialai/polynomialai.github.io/lens/brains.md

 ### **Tone Brain**

-Tone detection is the method to analyse and detect the emotional and language tones in the text.
-Tone Detection Brain could be very useful for businesses to learn the tone of the customers communications, their brand, product or service.
-Tone Detection Brain supports all forms of texts.
-Long, medium and short texts.
+Tone detection is a technique for analysing and detecting emotional and linguistic tones in text.
+Businesses could benefit from Tone Detection Brain to learn the tone of their customers' messages, as well as their brand, product, or service.
+All types of texts are supported by Tone Detection Brain.

 ![tone](img/tone.png)

-One-of-a-kind transformer-based model, fine-tuned with over 2.75l data points and trained for over 20 hours on GPU.
-The data is auto collected from different sources and the model is continuously trained and tested.
-The current accuracy of the model is 89%.
+A one-of-a-kind transformer-based model that was fine-tuned with over 2.75 million data points and trained on GPU for more than 20 hours.
+The data is acquired automatically from various sources, and the model is continuously trained and tested.
+The model's current accuracy is 89 percent.

 The classes supported are:
 - Analytical